npruehs/ue4-rts/README.md

 We're going to add all of this to the Unreal Marketplace for free as well soon (tm).

+For a quick look, just open RTSSampleGame/Maps/RTSGameSampleMap.umap in the editor and hit Play.
+We recommend taking a closer look at that map as reference for your own ones as well.

 ## Adding The Plugin